abandaru04/TensorFlow-coding/README.md

 - Fundamentals
     - Jupiter notebook contains the fundamental concepts of TensorFlow
 - Workflow
+    - Notebook containing Workflow sample programs
+- Classification
-    - Notebool containing Workflow sample programs
+    - Notebool containing the sample programs to train the network model to classify the images.
+- Computer Vision
+    - Notebook for sample programs to use the Computer vision tools to classify the images.